alanyeung95/banking-ledger-system/README.md

 - [ ] Makefile to simplify startup/test case command

 # Development Notes
-Given the limited time, I chose CRUD over CQRS.
-But CQRS is a better design for this project.
+Given the limited time, I chose CRUD over Event-Sourcing.
+But Event-Sourcing is a much better design option for this project.

-Compare with CRUD design, event-sourcing is a more suitable approach for this project.
-As the single source of truth will be the trasanction events.
-If we use CRUD, we need to maintain account and transcation record and we need to make sure these two records are in sync.
+Compare with CRUD design,  the single source of truth in Event-Sourcing will be the trasanction events.
+If we use CRUD, we need to maintain both account and transcation record and we need to make sure these two records are in sync.